Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 From day one in Prague, we had noticed the unusual shape of the Zizkov Television Tower on the skyline and our eyes had been drawn to it.
 Located around 2.7 kilometers to the east and slightly south of Prague Old Town Square, the tower was a little distance from the main tourist areas of the city.
 For this reason, our visit took place during the second week of our stay in Prague, after we had covered the main central sites.

-Viewing the Zizkov Television Tower at what appeared like a short distance away from Zizkov Hill and sharing the same area name, it made sense to combine the two.
+The Zizkov Television Tower appeared to us to be a short distance away from Zizkov Hill and they share the same area name, so it made sense to combine the two.
 Views and distances can be deceptive.
 Although our route was downhill, it was around 1.6 kilometers between these two high points.
-It should have taken around 22 minutes to walk, but surprisingly, with a tower of this size to aim for, we took a few wrong turnings along the way, as it was not obvious how best to approach it.
+It should have taken about 22 minutes to walk, but surprisingly, with a tower of this size to aim for, we took a few wrong turnings along the way, as it was not obvious how best to approach it.

-The effort was well worth it though, as we found the spectacle of the tower, viewed from below just as interesting as the views from above.
+The effort was well worth it though, as we found the spectacle of the tower from ground level just as interesting as the views from above.
 At 216 meters (709 feet) Zizkov Television Tower is the tallest building in Prague.
 The eye-catching giant sculptures of babies crawling on the tower were created by David Cerny, a leading Czech artist.
 They certainly make for an eye-catching spectacle silhouetted against the sky.

 The tower has not been universally appreciated.
 Local inhabitants resented its stark design in their neighborhood.
 Its futuristic design can appear harsh and intimidating when viewed close up.